-Using oatmeal ground into oat flour is not only an affordable hack for gluten free baking, but makes adds a nutty, wholesome counterpart to the sweet, caramelized bananas.
-Like oat flour cookies, oat flour muffins, and oatmeal pie crust, you can’t beat the ease of making gluten free bread with cheap ingredients right in your pantry!
+I’m a huge fan of using oats ground into flour is not only an affordable hack for gluten-free baking, but makes adds a nutty, wholesome counterpart to the sweet, caramelized bananas.
+You really can’t beat the ease of making gluten free bread with cheap ingredients right in your pantry!

-Simply use a blender or food processor to blend the oatmeal into oat flour in seconds.
+It starts the same way as tender, fluffy oat biscuits – simply use a blender or food processor to blend the oatmeal into flour in seconds.
 Add in the remaining ingredients, process for a few seconds more, pour into a loaf pan, and bake.
-It only requires minutes of effort – with no flour, kneading, or yeast – to whip up a fresh baked loaf of gluten free oatmeal banana bread!
+It only requires minutes of effort – with no flour, kneading, or yeast – to whip up a fresh baked loaf of banana bread with oat flour!

 - Bananas – The riper the better when making banana bread for a more pronounced flavor.